CodeMovie/code-movie-runtime/README.md

 ### getter/setter `controls` (boolean)

 Reflects the HTML attribute `controls`.
-Setting this property to a falsy value removes the attribute.
+Setting this property to a falsy value removes the attribute and makes the control UI invisible.
+Note that this also affects custom control UI that has been slotted.

 ### getter/setter `current` (number)

-Reflects the current keyframe.
-The setter coerces and rounds values to whole numbers and clamps them to the range of available keyframes.
+Reflects and sets the current keyframe.
+The setter can be used to navigate to a specific keyframe.
+It  coerces and rounds values to integers and clamps them to the range of available keyframes.

 ### getter `nextCurrent` (number | null)

 Reflects the keyframe the element is about to switch to during an `cm-beforeframechange` event.
-This property is only set to a number during this event and returns `null` at any other time.
-The property can be inspected when handling an `cm-beforeframechange` and its value can be used to decide if the event should be canceled.
+This property is only set during this event and returns `null` at any other time.
+The property can be inspected when handling a `cm-beforeframechange` and its value can be used to decide if the event should be canceled.

 ### getter `maxFrame` (number)